clue/framework-x/docs/getting-started/quickstart.md

 > ℹ️ **New to Composer?**
 >
-> If you haven't heard about Composer before, Composer is *the* package manager for PHP-based projects.
+> If you haven't heard about Composer before, Composer is *the* package or dependency manager for PHP-based projects.
-> You can think of it as what NPM is to JavaScript, *but better*.
+> It takes care of installing PHP projects and any libraries your projects depends on.
 > If you haven't used it before, you have to install a recent PHP version and Composer before you can proceed.
 > On Ubuntu- or Debian-based systems, this would be as simple as this:
 >
 > ```bash
-> $ sudo apt install php-cli php-mbstring php-xml composer
+> $ sudo apt install php-cli composer
 > ```

 In your project directory, simply run the following command: